mousepawmedia/devdocs/source/network/phabricator.rst

 permissions):

 * :guilabel:`Edit Task` allows you to edit any field in the task.
 Use this ability courteously!
-Most QTM measures are intended to be set by a member of the project the task is related to.
+Most fields are intended to be set by a member of the project the task is related to.

 * :guilabel:`Edit Related Tasks...` lets you connect this task to others.